poiley/chronicle/docker/web/README.md

 If the web app is not connecting to LocalStack:

 1. Make sure LocalStack is running: `docker ps | grep localstack`
-2. Verify network connection: `docker network inspect localstack_default`
+2. Verify network connection: `docker network inspect chronicle-network`
 3. Check container logs: `docker-compose logs -f web-dev`
 4. View the API logs in the Next.js console